CheriGore/MS1-project/readme.md

 schedule, people interested in knowing more about jiu jitsu or anyone wishing to check the validity of training or contact the academy.

-### USER STORIES
-The main purposes of use will be:
+The main purposes for users will be:
 * To find basic information (ethos, media links, services, facilities), schedule and required contacts
 * To sign up for a free class
 * To sign up to the mailing list